 Will a renovation truly fix what you don’t like about your home?

-If your home looks tired, and that is what bugs you about it, then a new coat of paint and a few cosmetic upgrades might be enough for you to fall back in love with it.
-If it is the size of the bedrooms in your home, or the overall layout, then fixing it might not be possible or worthwhile when you work out what it would cost to fix.
-If you’re sick of the commute from your home to work, or the size of your lot, then there’s not much you can do to improve that unless you move!
+If your home looks tired then a new coat of paint and a few cosmetic upgrades might be enough for you to fall back in love with it.
+Tackling layout issues or adding an extra bathroom might not be possible or worthwhile when you work out what it would cost to fix them.
+If you’re sick of the long commute or the size of your lot, then there’s not much you can do to improve that unless you move!

-- How long do you think you’ll stay in your home?
+How long will you stay in your home?

-If you’re looking to upgrade something major, such as moving walls in your home, or plumbing/ electrical upgrades, there’s a strong possibility that these things just won’t work in your current space.
-Because of this, you might be forced to compromise on your plans, and not achieve your desired outcome.
-This is especially true if your home is older, as mini homes have evolved considerably in the past decade.
+Some renovations just won’t work in older mini homes.
+You might be forced to compromise and not achieve your desired outcome.
+Mini homes have evolved considerably in the past decade.
 Newer homes are energy efficient and already come with many upgrades, and because it is so quick and easy to replace your existing mini home with a new one, the process can be done in a matter of days with minimal stress.

 Unless you plan to live elsewhere when your home is being renovated, you need to consider the mess, noise, and chaos that you’ll be living in for the weeks or months that those renovations will take.
 This can be hugely stressful for everyone in the family, and make a huge impact on your quality of life.

 Thinking about upgrading to a new, energy-efficient mini home?
 Reach out to our home consultant Viola to help you find the perfect mini home, and walk you through the financing process.